 A. Eligibility and Criteria for Promotion from Lecturer to Senior Lecturer.
 The candidate must have served at least three (3) consecutive years in the rank of lecturer or have equivalent prior teaching experience.
 In each of these years, the candidate must have demonstrated excellence based on university and unit criteria for teaching and service.
 Promotion to the rank of senior lecturer requires evidence of excellence in the domain of teaching and sustained effectiveness in the domain of service.
 Excellence or extraordinary quality in any one domain will not compensate for lack of sustained effectiveness in the other assigned area.

 B. Eligibility and Criteria for Promotion from Senior Lecturer to Principal Lecturer.
 The candidate must have at least five (5) consecutive years of college-level teaching experience including at least three (3) years at the senior lecturer rank and/or the equivalent professional teaching experience.
 In each of these years, the candidate must have demonstrated excellence based on university and unit criteria for teaching and service.
 Promotion to the rank of principal lecturer requires evidence of sustained excellence in the domains of teaching and service.
 Excellence or extraordinary quality in any one domain will not compensate for lack of sustained excellence in the other assigned area.

 C. Eligibility and Criteria for Promotion from Assistant Clinical Professor to Associate Clinical Professor.
 The candidate must have served at least five (5) consecutive years in the rank of assistant clinical professor or have equivalent prior relevant experience.
 In each of these years, the candidate must have demonstrated excellence based on university and unit criteria for teaching, scholarship, and service.
 Promotion to the rank of associate clinical professor requires evidence of excellence in the primary domain of responsibility and sustained effectiveness in their other workload assignments.
 Excellence or extraordinary quality in any one domain will not compensate for lack of sustained effectiveness in other assigned areas.

 D. Eligibility and Criteria for Promotion from Associate Clinical Faculty to Clinical Professor.
 The candidate must have served at least five (5) consecutive years in college-level clinical, professional, or practicum assignments, including at least three (3) years at the associate clinical professor rank, or have equivalent prior relevant experience.
 Promotion to the rank of clinical professor requires evidence of sustained excellence in the primary domain of responsibility and other workload assignments.
 Excellence or extraordinary quality in any one domain will not compensate for lack of sustained excellence in the other assigned area.

+E. Eligibility and Criteria for Promotion from Assistant Research Professor to Associate Research Professor.
+The candidate must have served at least five (5) consecutive years in the rank of assistant research professor or have equivalent prior relevant experience.
+In each of these years, the candidate must have demonstrated excellence based on university and unit criteria for scholarship, and where applicable, graduate student advising and service.
+Excellence or extraordinary quality in graduate advising or service, where applicable, will not compensate for lack of sustained excellence in scholarship.

+F. Eligibility and Criteria for Promotion from Associate Research Faculty to Research Professor.
+The candidate must have served at least five (5) consecutive years at the associate research professor rank or have equivalent prior relevant experience.
+In each of these years, the candidate must have demonstrated excellence based on university and unit criteria for scholarship, and where applicable, graduate student advising and service.
+Excellence or extraordinary quality in graduate advising or service, where applicable, will not compensate for lack of sustained excellence in scholarship.

 Responsible Party: Provost, dean, chair, faculty